Create salary bands for every role in your organisation

 Minimum = Midpoint / (1 + (range spread/2))

 - The midpoint is set to provide a market competitive and fair salary for the organisation.
-This is sometimes referred to as the ‘market rate’ and will differ from business to business based on their compensation philosophy and the strategic importance of that role.

 - The data you input here, is used as the ‘anchor’ from which to create the min and max salaries in the range.